 - Car accidents are the No. 1 cause of teen deaths, and distracted driving is one of the greatest contributors to this statistic.

 - Of fatal crashes that involved drivers under age 20, 16% of the drivers reported being distracted.
 This figure is probably higher, though, because it can be hard to admit that cell phone use caused an accident.

-- Any driver using a hand-held device (phone, MP3 player or GPS) is four times more likely to be in a collision that injures the driver.
+- Any driver using a hand-held device is four times more likely to be in a collision that injures the driver.

 - Crashes caused by drivers who were texting are 23 times worse than those caused by drivers who weren’t distracted.